ClintH/dia-samples/geo-zones/README.md

-# geo-trip demo
+# geo-zones demo

 This demo builds on earlier examples, and considers a common scenario: detecting whether a user/device is within a certain zone.
 This can enable all sorts of location-based experiences.
 In the demo we use a very simple notion of a zone: a circular area which is defined by a lat/lon and radius.

 TIP: Use geo-playground and click on the map to get the coordinates for your own zones

 With a current location, we can then calculate whether the point intersects a zone, or how far it is from the middle.
 In the demo, we show how to define a set of zones, and maybe trigger other kinds of behaviour based on which zone is intersected.
-In its current state, we just show the 'raw' information.
+In its current state, we just show the 'raw' information, and light up a HTML element.

-The actual computation is handled by `geolib`, which does all the hardwork.
-We just have to call `geolib.isPointInCircle()`.
+The actual spatial computation is handled by `geolib`, we just have to call `geolib.isPointInCircle()`.
+Simple!

 Some interaction design challenges:
 * Can you trigger interaction when a user enters or leaves a zone for the first time?